George HW Bush Remembered As An ‘Old Friend’ In China For Ignoring Henry Kissinger’s Instructions

 — ADST (@ADSTnews) December 4, 2018

 The relations continued under his new title as president.
-Shortly after his election to the position in 1988, the previously “all time high” relationship between the two countries was damaged after the Tiananmen Square massacre on June 4, 1989, when the military was ordered by the Chinese Communist Party to clear the center of Beijing of pro-democracy protestors camping out that resulted in hundreds of deaths.
+Shortly after his election to the position in 1988, the previously “all time high” relationship between the two countries was damaged after the Tiananmen Square massacre on June 4, 1989.

 While his administration immediately imposed sanctions on the Chinese government in the aftermath of the event, the president controversially chose to reach out to Beijing’s leadership in private to keep the relationship intact, an act that was truly defining of George H.W.
 Bush in the minds of the Chinese.